Observation of tunable discrete time crystalline phases: Evidence of correlated fluctuations and long-range order in anharmonic phase

 Here, $cov(Z_i,Z_j(\tau))= \sum_{k}(Z_{i,k}-\bar{Z_i})(Z_{j,k}(\tau)-\bar{Z_j})/N$, $N$ is total number of data points, $Z_i\in \{X_1,Y_1,X_2, Y_2\}$ , $\sigma_{Z_i}$ is the variance and $\tau$ is time delay between two data points.

 Fig. \ref{quad_temp}C is showing absolute correlation coefficients at $\tau=0$ correspond to thermal peak.
-We observe that only auto correlation terms are nonzero because when system is not driven, correlation between quadrature does not exist.
-When parametric pumping is on, overall fluctuation increases.
-Looking at $X_1$ vs $Y_1$ Fig. (\ref{quad_temp}D) and $X_2$ vs $Y_2$ (\ref{quad_temp}E) one can conclude that these are same as quadrature of a thermal peak but cross quadrature show anti-correlation (Fig. 2G and H in main text).
-As a result, we observe non-zero off-diagonal elements of covariance matrix (Fig. \ref{quad_temp}F).
+When the system is not driven, We observe zero cross-correlation terms, indicating absence of correlation between quadrature fluctuations of spatially separated measurement points.
+However, under parametric pumping, overall fluctuation increases and cross quadrature shows anti-correlation (Fig. 2F and G in main text).
+This reveals strong cross-mode correlations, reflected in non-zero off-diagonal elements of covariance matrix (Fig. \ref{quad_temp}F) .

-Fig. \ref{quad_pump} shows linear variation of correlation coefficients with increasing pump amplitude but with different slope.
-Covariance $X_1-X_1$ (red) remains one for all the time when pump strength is increased on the other hand $X_1-Y_1$ (black) remains zero. $X_1-X_2$ (navy blue) and $X_1-Y_2$ (dark cyan) increases with pump amplitude linearly.
+Further, as pump amplitude increases, covariance $X_1-X_2$ (navy blue) and $X_1-Y_2$ (dark cyan) increase linearly (Fig. \ref{quad_pump}), but with different slope.
 Navy blue curve saturates around $0.8$ and starts decreasing again.
+On the other hand, covariance $X_1-Y_1$ (black) and $X_1-X_1$ (red) remain zero and one respectively for all the time with increasing pump strength.